Hand–foot–genital syndrome: Treatment

-Hand-foot-genital syndrome often requires ureteric reimplantation and surgery to correct bladder outlet abnormalities.
-Less common treatments may include hand and foot surgery, surgery to remove a longitudinal vaginal septum, or hymenectomy.
+Hand–foot–genital syndrome often requires ureteric reimplantation and surgery to correct bladder outlet abnormalities.
+Less common treatments include hand and foot surgery, surgery to remove a longitudinal vaginal septum, and hymenectomy.
 In cases of repeated mid-trimester miscarriages, surgery may be needed to remove a uterine septum or reunify a bicornate uterus.
 Surgery or antibiotics may be used prophylactically to prevent urinary tract infections.